webtorrent/torrent-discovery/README.md

 Later, when you get the full torrent metadata (parsed via [parse-torrent](https://github.com/feross/parse-torrent)), call this method again to ensure more accurate tracker stats
 (because we now know the torrent length).

+#### `discovery.updatePort(port)`

+When the port that the torrent client is listening on changes, call this method to reannounce to the tracker and DHT with the new port.

 #### `discovery.stop()`

 Destroy and cleanup the DHT and tracker instances.